-Flu symptoms tend to develop quickly and are usually more severe than the typical sneezing and stuffiness of a cold.
+Flu symptoms tend to come on quickly and are worse than the sneezing and stuffiness of a cold.
 The flu is very contagious.
 Find out what to do in this article for parents.Read More

 What are fevers?
 Why do kids get them?
 Get the facts on temperatures and fevers in this article for kids.Read More